n0tic/TwitchBot/README.md

 # TwitchBot
-A simple twitchbot which was a requested "HungryBot" ~ A hungry counter with a few commands on both client and chat side.
+A simple twitchbot which was a "requested" "HungryBot" ~ A hungry counter with a few commands on both client and chat side.
 Very easy to follow and modify.

 It reads the connection information from an external Config.txt source file.